 I have been asked why, if the ideas are so good, they have not been discovered before by some talented young piano student?
 After all, any thoughtful person approaching the piano for first time can see that the "emperor has no clothes."
 Why not go from there?
-The answers are, music notation gets in the way, conventional wisdom is strongly against it, the central concepts are not intuitively obvious from music alone, and strong motivation is required to make giving up practicing time to tinker with concepts seem worthwhile.
+The answers are, music notation gets in the way, everyone versed in music notation strongly advises against it, and a very large amount of time away from practicing is required to develop and test the details.
+Dogged persistence is required, fueled by a conviction that the complexity of music notation is so misleading that it's worth losing practice time to figure out an alternate view.
+Experience outside music gave me the persistence and the conviction.

-I had, perhaps, an unusual combination of experience and motivation.
 Early exposure to the piano that did not "take," plus later experience as a youth playing trumpet in school bands, convinced me that music notation was more complex than it needed to be.
 I gave up trying to play music in early adulthood, for lack of time, but continued to enjoy listening to it, and to wonder about its notation.
 When I took up the piano as an adult beginner, I was a university professor of engineering engaged in developing notations for software design.
-I saw that some of the ideas I was developing could be the basis of an interval-based notation for piano music that would be simpler than music notation.
+I saw music notation for the piano as a different field for applying ideas about context, state and symmetry that I was finding useful for software.
 My conviction that this was worth spending time on came from training in math and physics that exposed me to the concept of "dual" representations of complex things providing insight into their complexity (e.g., frequency-response/time-response duality in the physics of dynamic systems, or wave/particle duality in quantum physics).
 I was convinced that a "dual" representation of piano music based on intervals instead of notes must exist, and I had only to find it.
 The final element was time becoming available to pursue my curiosity, exactly when I was ready to do so, by retirement from my job as a university professor.